RAF Bridgnorth is where tens of thousands servicemen and women did their Basic Training.

 |Miscellaneous Facts||The Drill Cup||List of Corporals, etc.||Message Forum|

-The 50th Anniversary of the closure of RAF Bridgnorth was commemorated on Saturday 1st June 2013.
+The 50th Anniversary of the closure was commemorated on Sat 1st June 2013.

-My photographs are here.
+My own photographs are here.
 Stuart Hendry's photographs are here.

-Bridgnorth Visitor Information Centre has a wonderful collection of memorabilia about RAF Bridgnorth that has been donated to them.
-My thanks to them for allowing me to use some of that material.
+Bridgnorth Library & Visitor Information Centre has a wonderful collection of documents, mainly photographs, of RAF Bridgnorth and its recruits, which have been deposited with them.
+They also have a RAF Bridgnorth Visitors Book recording the visit of many former servicemen and women.
+See the Bridgnorth Library website for opening hours.
 If you have any photographs or documents that you wish to share, please see here.
-They also have a RAF Bridgnorth Visitors Book recording the visit of many former servicemen and women.
-Although virtually nothing of the former station now exists, the beautiful town of Bridgnorth is still the place to relive those days.
+Although very little of the former RAF station now exists, the beautiful town of Bridgnorth is still the place to relive those days.
 Please come and visit us.
-See the Bridgnorth Visitor Information Centre web site here.
+For more information about the town of Bridgnorth please visit a typical web site here.

 This web site is a private concern.
 It has no connection with any official body, company or organization.
 Please let me know if you believe copyright has been infringed on any material so that it can be removed.
 The webmaster, Mr Gwynne Chadwick, has not served in the Forces and has no personal history of RAF Bridgnorth